What Is the NREMT EMR Certification?

 In addition, EMRs don’t necessarily have to be dedicated medical professionals.
 Many police officers, firefighters, and even park rangers are trained EMRs since they may be the first emergency personnel to respond to a call.

-That makes EMRs a critical part of the EMS response team!
+That makes earning emergency medical responder certification critical to being part of an EMS response team!

-So how can you help your students pass the NREMT EMR exam to become certified EMRs?
+So how can you help your students pass the NREMT EMR exam to become EMR certified?

-On this page, you’ll learn the details of what’s on the NREMT EMR exam and how to prepare students for exam day.
+On this page, you’ll learn the details of what’s on the NREMT EMR exam and how to prepare students for EMR testing.

 First, let’s discuss the NREMT since they provide the certification!